zimaxnet/orb-game/README.md

 - **Scrollable News Content**: Full news stories with smooth scrolling for complete reading experience
 - **Audio Experience**: Text-to-speech narration of news stories for immersive gameplay
 - **Story Cycling**: Previous/Next buttons to browse multiple stories per topic with enhanced navigation
-- **AI Source Rotation**: Stories gathered from Grok, Perplexity Sonar, and Azure AI with loading indicators
+- **Historical Figures**: Stories about influential personalities from each era and category

 ### 🎯 Enhanced Prompt System
 The game now features 40 unique, exciting prompts tailored for each combination of epoch and category: